ro6ley/fleetz/README.md

     $ sudo su - postgres -c 'createdb fleetz_dev'
     ```

-* check that you can connect to the postgresql database as your regular shell user (not indigo user) by means of password authentication:
+* check that you can connect to the postgresql database as your regular shell user (not fleetz user) by means of password authentication:

     ```
     $ psql -h localhost fleetz_dev fleetz